 Is the undergraduate program selective in its admissions?

 Yes.
-In order to manage enrollment and provide for a high quality program, the faculty will select up to 50 of the most qualified applicants for admission based on the criteria that are described in the section on Undergraduate Education.
+In order to manage enrollment and provide for a high quality program, the faculty will select up to 50 of the most qualified applicants for admission based on the criteria described on the Bachelor's Degree page.

-Early Childhood Education teachers work with children between the ages of 3 and 8 (pre-kindergarten through grade 3).
+Early Childhood Education teachers work with children in preschool through grade 5.
 They focus on teaching children who are typically developing, at-risk, gifted, and those who have mild/moderate educational needs.
 Adolescent to young adult teachers work with students from ages 12 through 21 (grades 7-12) and develop an expertise in one content area (Mathematics, Social Studies, Language Arts, Earth Science, Life Sciences, Physical Sciences, etc.).
 Middle Childhood Education teachers work with early adolescents in grades 4-9 in two concentrations and reading.

 To help students in making the decision about a licensure area, the freshman and sophomore course work provides opportunities to work in a variety of settings.
 In addition, many students create their own opportunities to work with children of different ages through volunteer work.

 Aren't fourth graders too young to be taught by teachers who are also prepared to teach ninth graders?